Learn about the best tips and techniques to avoid ejaculating too quickly

 Some men believe that Viagra keeps you hard after coming, or that Cialis can keep you hard after ejaculation – this is not the case, however.

-There are certain sex positions that make it easier to delay ejaculation.
+There are certain sex positions that make it easier to delay ejaculation and stop yourself from ejaculating too quickly.
 In particular, sex positions that reduce stimulation to the sensitive underside of the penis work well.
 For example, spooning, side-by-side sex and having your partner on top often work well.

-It’s important, therefore, that you get the right treatment.
-In this article, we have also provided extensive tips and tricks for delaying ejaculation.
+In this article, we have also provided extensive tips, tricks and techniques for delaying ejaculation.
 Apply these and improve your sex life today.